bgamari/ghc-wiki-import/records/declared-overloaded-record-fields/implementors-view.md

-See the discussion under \<Application Programmer's view\> and [ http://hackage.haskell.org/trac/ghc/wiki/Records/DeclaredOverloadedRecordFields/NoMonoRecordFields](http://hackage.haskell.org/trac/ghc/wiki/Records/DeclaredOverloadedRecordFields/NoMonoRecordFields).
+See the discussion under [Application Programmer's view](records/declared-overloaded-record-fields#application-programmer's-view) and [No Mono Record Fields](records/declared-overloaded-record-fields/no-mono-record-fields).
 When import/exporting do we need to also export the Proxy\_type?
 If not exported, update syntax cannot be desuggarred to use it.)

 ### Should application programmers declare instances for `Has/set`?